 The revolver was under Hunters’ left arm tucked near his waistband.
 He never fired it.
 The 24-year-old man was unarmed.
 Deputies are looking for eyewitnesses and plan to examine any video surveillance in the area.

-Hunter’s mother, Martha Willias, told The Times that the shooting was unjusitified.
+Hunter’s mother, Martha Willis, told The Times that the shooting was unjustified.
 “It’s senseless — it’s murder,” she said.

 Willis said that Hunter was trying to turn his life around after spending seven years in prison for a burglary he committed when he was 15.
 He was playing football for a local community college and things were going well, she said.